AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/conversion-action-google.md

 *[!DNL Google Ads] accounts only*

-You can create conversion actions for [!DNL Google Ads] enhanced conversions for leads to be tracked for individual [!DNL Google Ads] accounts, not tracked at a manager account level.
+You can create conversion actions for [!DNL Google Ads] enhanced conversions for leads to be tracked for individual [!DNL Google Ads] accounts, not conversions tracked at a manager account level.

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Admin] > [!UICONTROL Conversions]**, which opens the **[!UICONTROL Summary]** tab.